AI live translation

 Section titled “Mistake handling”If the LLM makes mistakes (which it often does) and doesn’t translate some of

-the messages, or makes mistakes on the message keys etc, wuchale
+the messages, or makes mistakes on the message keys etc, wuchale collects the

 untranslated messages and the messages whose keys (untranslated) were not